-Prior to a decision to impose a new fee or to approve a fee increase that exceeds five percent (5%) of the amount of the fee last collected, the board of School District No. will hold a hearing at a regular or special public meeting on the proposed fee imposition or fee increase.
+Prior to a decision to impose a new fee or to approve a fee increase that exceeds five percent (5%) of the amount of the fee last collected, the board of trustees will hold a hearing at a regular or special public meeting on the proposed new fee or fee increase.

 DEFINITIONS

-“Fee” means all fees and charges of this school district for a direct public service, including fees for voluntary activities and extra costs such as extracurricular activities, driver’s education, towel or locker use, adult education courses, breakfasts and lunches, parking, and similar services or activities.
+“Fee” means all fees and charges of the district for a direct public service, including fees for voluntary activities and extra costs such as extracurricular activities, driver’s education, towel or locker use, adult education courses, school meals, parking, and similar services or activities.
+All fees shall be reasonably related to, but shall not exceed, the actual cost of the service being provided.

-“Newspaper” means the newspaper with the largest paid circulation published within the boundaries of the school district, except where there is no newspaper is published within the boundaries of the school district required to publish notice, then it means the newspaper with the largest paid circulation published within any county in which the school district is located or the newspaper published nearest to the boundaries of the school district.
+“Newspaper” shall have the meaning set forth in Idaho Code §60-106.

 PUBLC NOTICE

-Public notice will be given of this board’s intent to make a decision on a proposed fee increase, as set forth above, by either:
+Public notice will be given of the board’s intent to make a decision on a proposed new fee or fee increase, as set forth above, by either:

 1. Advertising in at least one (1) newspaper once each week during the two (2) weeks preceding the week during which the hearing will be held.
-The advertisement will state that the board will meet on a certain day, time, and place listed in the advertisement for the purpose of hearing public comments regarding the proposed new fee or fee increase beyond five percent (5%); or
+The advertisement will state that the board will meet on a certain day, time, and place listed in the advertisement for the purpose of hearing public comments regarding the proposed new fee or fee increase beyond five percent (5%), and to explain the reasons for such proposed action; or

 2. Holding three (3) public meetings in three different locations in the district.
 Notice of the public meetings will be posted at the district office and at least two (2) or more public buildings within the school district not less than twenty-four (24) hours before such meeting is to be convened and provided the hearing is held not less than five (5) days after the public meetings; or